paulffm/Methods-and-Applications-of-Electromagnetic-Field-Simulation-using-FIT/README.md

 ## Task 7:
 - Investigation of the high frequency problem in the time domain with lines and ports
-- different line termination, different current excitations (reflection study)
+- Different line termination, different current excitations (reflection study)

 ## Task 8:
 - Analysis of high-frequency phenomena in the frequency domain using transmission lines and ports.
 This involves examining signals through [Discrete Fourier Transformations](https://uvceee.wordpress.com/wp-content/uploads/2016/09/digital_signal_processing_principles_algorithms_and_applications_third_edition.pdf) to gain insights into their frequency characteristics.
 Additionally, we investigate scattering parameters as a further aspect of our analysis.
-- different line termination, different current excitations (reflection study)
+- Different line termination, different current excitations (reflection study)

 Detailed descriptions of each task and their outcomes can be found in the [report](https://github.com/paulffm/Methods-and-Applications-of-Electromagnetic-Field-Simulation-using-FIT/blob/main/Protokollheft.pdf).

-## Visualization

-Visualizations of electromagnetic fields obtained from simulations are provided in the repository to aid in understanding the results.
-These visualizations include...

 ## Conclusion